reactjs/react.dev/content/docs/hooks-faq.md

 The calls to `act()` will also flush the effects inside of them.

-If you need to test a custom Hook, you can do so by creating a component in your test, and using your Hook from it.
+If you need to test a custom Hook, you can do so by creating a component in your test and using your Hook from it.
 Then you can test the component you wrote.

-To reduce the boilerplate, we recommend using [React Testing Library](https://testing-library.com/react) which is designed to encourage writing tests that use your components as the end users do.
+To reduce the boilerplate, we recommend using [React Testing Library](https://testing-library.com/react) which is designed to encourage writing tests that use your components as the end-users do.

 For more information, check out [Testing Recipes](/docs/testing-recipes.html).